 A flash of her in a small house, cradling silver-blonde babies, knitting jumpers, cooking, and reading gossip magazines sprang to his mind.
 The light faded out of her blue eyes and the small smile slipped from her lips.

 Harry’s heart clenched.
 ‘I don’t think that would suit you.’
 He struggled for words, but only found Hermione’s.
 ‘Some birds aren’t meant to be caged.’

 ‘Bird jokes?’
 Fleur arched an eyebrow at him.
 ‘Bold of you, Harry.’

 She laughed.
 ‘You have forgotten what I am, haven’t you?’

 ‘A bird?
 Like a girl?’
 Harry flushed.
 ‘I’m a bit lost.’

-She flashed him a full smile in a glitter of white teeth, then shivered, slipped one hand down the back of her dress, and pulled out a small, soft, pearl-white feather.
+She flashed him a full, glittering smile, then shivered, slipping one hand down the back of her dress and pulling out a small, soft, pearl-white feather.
 ‘Veela, Harry.
 Remember?’

 ‘Oh.’
 He poked at the chocolate smears on his plate.
 ‘Sorry.
 Completely forgot.’